Diagnosing early-season growth problems in corn

 If the plants emerged in good fashion, but the seedlings then have problems maintaining adequate growth and development or leaf color, there may be several possible reasons.
 A few of the most likely causes include:

 - Unusually cool temperatures, compacted soil, or waterlogging.
-This has been a common problem in much of Kansas this year.
-Wet soils and unusually cool temperatures can inhibit root growth especially, slowing plant development.
+Wet soils and unusually cool temperatures can inhibit root growth, slowing plant development.
 This can cause yellowed, wilting plants due to poor root growth, drowning, or a seedling blight infection.
 Seedling blight is often characterized by stem tissue near ground level that is discolored or water-soaked in appearance.
 Also, planting in wet soil can compact the seed furrow, inhibiting root growth.
-A shallow compaction layer can slow early root growth, resulting in stunted, nutrient deficient plants – especially potassium deficiency – early in the season.
+A shallow compaction layer can slow early root growth, resulting in stunted, nutrient deficient plants.

 - White grubs or wireworms*.
 These soil insects may be eating the roots, which will cause the plants to wilt.

 - Black cutworms.
 These insects, which can be found in the soil or on the surface, cause “windowpaning” of the leaves on young plants.
 Cutworms may also cut off seedling plants at the soil surface.